r-steroids/r-steroids.github.io/index.md

 The community enjoys progress pictures.
 If you're going to post progress pictures, here is what we like to see.

 * Use [imgur.com](https://imgur.com/) or another anonymous photosharing website of your preference
-* Head-to-toe pics are preferred to specific body part pics—unless it's relevant to some other discussion.
+* Head-to-toe pics are preferred to specific body part pics unless it's relevant to some other discussion.
-* The greatest amount of muscle possible should be shown—always with pump, always flexed.
+* The greatest amount of muscle possible should be shown-always with pump, always flexed.
 * Adding "/r/steroids" somewhere on the pic helps to avoid fake claims or reposts from elsewhere.
-* Rule #4 is enforced prodigiously on progress picture posts. **No doxxing**.
+* Rule #4 is enforced aggressively on progress picture posts. **No doxxing**.
 * Add information about your latest cycle, training and eating so as to help educate the community.

 ### Sharing Files to /r/steroids

-On occasion there are files that one would like to share with others.
-In order to facilitate clean anonymous sharing, please do the following:
+In order to facilitate safe, anonymous file sharing, please:

-* Use [file.io](https://www.file.io/) as it will keep files anonymous.
+* Scrub any identifying information from the files
-* Make sure to scrub any identifying information from the files.
+* Use [file.io](https://www.file.io/) to host the file anonymously

 ## What Are Steroids?

-The term “steroids” refers to a *class of hormones with a classic polyphenol ring structure that are derived from the cholesterol molecul**.
-There are two types of steroids.
-They are often confused: **Anabolic** and **Catabolic**.
+The term "steroids" refers to a *class of hormones with a classic polyphenol ring structure that are derived from the cholesterol molecule*.
+There are two types of steroids that are often confused: **Anabolic** and **Catabolic**.
 These two steroids serve different medical purposes.

 ### Catabolic Steroids (Glucocorticoids)

-A group of steroid hormones produced in the adrenal cortex or made synthetically.
-They have various metabolic functions and are used to treat inflammation.
+Catabolic steroids (also commonly referred to as glucocorticoids or corticosteroids) are a group of steroid hormones produced in the adrenal cortex or made synthetically.
+They have various metabolic functions and are used to treat systemic inflammation.

 **Glucocorticoids are utilized to treat:**